HTR-PM: History

-The HTR-PM is a high-temperature gas-cooled reactor (HTGR) and is based on the HTR-10 prototype reactor.
 The demonstration project for the High-Temperature gas-cooled Reactor Pebble-bed Module (HTR-PM) was launched in 2001.

 Work on the first demonstration power plant, composed of two reactors driving a single steam turbine, began in December 2012 in Shidao Bay Nuclear Power Plant in Shandong province.
 The pressure vessels of the two reactors were installed in 2016.

+A 2018 paper by Rainer Moormann recommended additional safety measures based on experience with the AVR reactor.

-The steam generator shell, hot gas duct shell and reactor pressure vessel shell of the first reactor in the HTR-PM demonstration project were successfully paired on 28 April 2020, paving the way for the installation of the main helium fan.
+The steam generator shell, hot gas duct shell and reactor pressure vessel shell of the first reactor in the project were successfully paired on 28 April 2020, paving the way for the installation of the main helium fan.